arcolinux/archlinux-tweak-tool/README.md

 The challenge for us is the programming but also the learning factor of other distros like EndeavourOS and Garuda.

 At a later stage when we get the hang of it we can add one Arch based distro at a time.

+# These distros will never be supported

+Manjaro (reflector issue)

+# These desktops will never be supported

+Sway

 Playlist on Youtube